Universality for bond percolation in two dimensions: Introduction and results

 \subsection{Principal results}

-A critical exponent $\pi$ is said to \emph{exist} for a model $M\in \sM$ if the appropriate asymptotic relation (above) holds, and $\pi$ is called \emph{$\sM$-invariant} if it exists for all $M \in \sM$ and its value is independent of the choice of such $M$.
+A critical exponent $\pi$ is said to \textit{exist} for a model $M\in \sM$ if the appropriate asymptotic relation (above) holds, and $\pi$ is called \textit{$\sM$-invariant} if it exists for all $M \in\sM$ and its value is independent of the choice of such $M$. \begin{theorem} For every $\pi\in\{\rho\}\cup\{\rho_{2j}\dvtx j \ge1\}$, if $\pi$ exists for some model $M \in\sM$, then it is $\sM$-invariant. \end{theorem}